 The conclusion of this articles seems to be that the IOT will consist of a collection of protocols depending on their intended use.

-However if you look back to the early days of the Internet HTTP was just one of many protocols but it has become the dominant one.
+However if you look back to the early days of the Internet HTTP was just one of many protocols, but it has become the dominant one.

-IMO IOT messaging protocols will follow a similar pattern with most of the services using 1 dominant protocol.
+I expect IOT messaging protocols will follow a similar pattern with most of the services using 1 dominant protocol.

 Below are the Google trend charts showing how the popularity of MQTT, COAP and AMQP has changed over the last few years.